Tour de Fred Finale

 Fred and Mark receive bouquets and loaves of bread at the Tour de Fred finale

-Fred and Mark are welcomed back to Salford!
+Fred and Mark are welcomed back to Salford at the climax of Tour de Fred!

 CAFOD super-supporter Fred Uttley completed his 1,000 cycling challenge for CAFOD on Friday.
 Fred and his cycling companion Mark Brown finished their bike ride around all 22 dioceses of England and Wales by returning to Salford diocese.
 Their last stop was the Holy Name Catholic Church in Manchester, where they were given a noisy welcome by pupils from Holy Name RC Primary School and presented with bouquets and a loaf of bread each.